serenader2014/flutter_carousel_slider/README.md

  )
 ```

 You can pass the above params to the class.
-If you pass the `height` params, the `aspectRatio` param will be ignore.
+If you pass the `height` paramater, the `aspectRatio` paramater will be ignored.

 ## Build item widgets on demand

-This method will save memory and build item when it will be visible.
+This method will save memory by building items once it becomes necessary.
+This way they won't be built if they're not currently meant to be visible on screen.
-Can be used to build different child item widgets related to content or by item index.
+It can be used to build different child item widgets related to content or by item index.

 ```dart